opencontainers/project-template/GOVERNANCE.md

 Voting SHOULD remain open for a week to collect feedback from the wider community and allow the maintainers to digest the proposed motion.
 Under exceptional conditions (e.g. non-major security fix releases) proposals which reach quorum with unanimous support MAY be adopted earlier.

-A maintainer MAY choose to reply with REJECT.
+A maintainer MAY choose to reply with NACK.
-A maintainer posting a REJECT MUST include a list of concerns or links to written documentation for those concerns (e.g. GitHub issues or mailing-list threads).
+A maintainer posting a NACK MUST include a list of concerns or links to written documentation for those concerns (e.g. GitHub issues or mailing-list threads).
 The maintainers SHOULD try to resolve the concerns and wait for the rejecting maintainer to change their opinion to LGTM.
-However, a motion MAY be adopted with REJECTs, as outlined in the previous paragraphs.
+However, a motion MAY be adopted with NACKs, as outlined in the previous paragraphs.

 ## Quorum

 A quorum is established when at least two-thirds of maintainers have voted.

-For projects that are not specifications, a [motion to release](#release-approval) MAY be adopted if the tally is at least three LGTMs and no REJECTs, even if three votes does not meet the usual two-thirds quorum.
+For projects that are not specifications, a [motion to release](#release-approval) MAY be adopted if the tally is at least three LGTMs and no NACKs, even if three votes does not meet the usual two-thirds quorum.

 ## Amendments